In This Article

 The Importance of Starting a Retirement Plan at 50

-Turning 50 is a big life moment.
-It is also the perfect time to start thinking about retirement plans if you haven’t done so already.
-Having a plan in place can guide your financial decisions as you move closer to retirement age.
+Turning 50 or older is a big life moment.
+It is also the perfect time to start taking about plans for your retirement if you haven’t done so already.
+Having a plan in place can guide your financial decisions as you move closer to early retirement age.

 The sooner you start, the more money you’ll have for living well after work.